Piyush014/Inter-Process-Communication-IPC-Kotlin/README.md

 </service>

 Make sure to replace `YourServiceClass` with the actual name of your service class.
 The action name defined here will be used in the client application to interact with the service.

-Using ViewBinding
+### Use ViewBinding
-To simplify the code, we can utilize the ViewBinding library.
-Let's start by declaring its use in our project.
+For simplicity in code management, we can choose to implement the ViewBinding library.
+Let's start by declaring our intent to use it.

-Modifying the Activity
+### Modify the Activity
-Next, we will update the Activity to display the last connected client information.
-The UI layout will be hidden if no client is connected.
+We will update the Activity to reflect client information, displaying details of the last connected client.
+If there is no connected client, the layout will remain hidden.

-Creating the Client Application
+### Create the Client Application
-Project Creation: Create a new project and name it IPCServer.
+1. **Start a New Project**: Create a new project and name it `IPCServer`.

-Project Structure: This application will serve as a foundation for exploring other IPC methods, including Broadcast and Messenger.
-Therefore, select Bottom Navigation Activity from the activity gallery during project creation.
+2. **Choose a Template**: For the remainder of this article, we'll use this application for various IPC methods (like Broadcast and Messenger).
+Thus, select the "Bottom Navigation Activity" from the activity gallery when creating the project.
+This template will accommodate AIDL, Messenger, and Broadcast methods.

-Adding the AIDL File
+### Copy-Paste the AIDL File
-After opening the project, add the AIDL file that was created in the server application.
-Follow these steps:
+1. **Add AIDL File**: Once the project is open, include the exact same AIDL file created in the server application and rebuild the project.

-Navigate to New -> AIDL -> AIDL File.
+2. **Creating AIDL File**: To create the file, navigate to `New -> AIDL -> AIDL File`.
-Ensure that the AIDL file is located in the same directory in both applications.
-When created via the IDE, it will typically be under src/main/aidl/com/piyush/ipcclient/.
-Update it to src/main/aidl/com/piyush/ipcserver/.
+3. **Directory Structure**: It’s crucial that the directory structure for the AIDL file is consistent in both applications.
+When created via the IDE, it defaults to `src/main/aidl/com/piyush/ipcclient/`, but it should be updated to `src/main/aidl/com/piyush/ipcserver/`.
-Copy and paste the content from the original AIDL file, including the package name.
+4. **Copy Content**: Make sure to copy the entire content of the AIDL file, including the package name.

-Setting Up the UI
+### Set UI-Related Elements
-Edit Menu: Modify the menu file located in the /res/menu/ directory.
+1. **Edit Menu File**: Update the menu file located in the `/res/menu/` directory.
-Edit Navigation: Update the navigation file in the /res/navigation/ directory.
+2. **Update Navigation File**: Modify the navigation file found in the `/res/navigation/` directory.
-Edit String Resources: Change the string resources in the corresponding file.
+3. **Edit String Resources**: Make necessary changes to the string resource file.
-Theme Customization: Alter the colors in the theme to distinguish it from the server application.
+4. **Change Theme Colors**: Adjust colors in the theme to visually differentiate it from the server.
-No Changes in Activity XML: Do not modify the Activity XML file.
+5. **Leave Activity XML Unchanged**: Do not alter the Activity XML file.

-Configuring Navigation and Binding in Activity
+### Configure Navigation and Binding in Activity
-Next, create a fragment for handling client interactions.
+Set up the navigation and binding configuration in your Activity.

-Creating the Fragment
+### Create a Fragment
-XML Layout: Create the XML layout for the fragment.
+1. **Fragment XML File**: Create the XML layout file for the fragment.
-Connect/Disconnect Button: Implement a button to manage connection states.
+2. **Connect-Disconnect Button**: Add a button to facilitate connection and disconnection from the server.
-Hidden Layout: Add a layout that appears when a connection is established, displaying information received from the server.
+3. **Hidden Layout**: Include a layout that will become visible upon establishing a connection.
+This layout will display information received from the server application.

-Implementing Business Logic in Fragment
+### Implement Business Logic in Fragment
-View Binding: Handle view binding in the fragment.
+1. **View Binding**: Set up View Binding within the Fragment.
-Service Binding: Bind to the server service when the Connect button is pressed.
-Use the BIND_AUTO_CREATE flag for automatic service creation if it's not already running.
+2. **Bind to Server**: When the Connect button is pressed, bind to the server service.
+If the service is not yet created during the bind process, use the `BIND_AUTO_CREATE` flag for automatic creation.
-ServiceConnection Interface: Implement the ServiceConnection interface to listen for connection status.
+3. **Service Connection Listening**: Implement the `ServiceConnection` interface to listen for connection events.
-Message Sending: When connected, send the message containing the package name and PID to the server and display the responses on the UI.
+4. **Send Messages**: Upon establishing the connection, send the package name and PID to the server, then display the responses in the GUI.
-Unbinding: When the connection is broken, unbind from the service to clean up resources.
-Avoid remaining bound to the service if it’s not being used, as the system may terminate background services that lack user interaction.
+5. **Clean Up on Disconnection**: When the connection is broken, ensure to unbind from the service.
+Background services in applications without user interaction can be killed by the operating system to free up memory.
+In Bound Services, as long as at least one client is bound, background services remain active, except in extreme cases.
+Therefore, avoid remaining bound to the service when it's not in use.

-Client Application Completion
+### Finalization of the Client Application
-Now that we have implemented the client application, it is ready to communicate with the server.
-The UI will reflect the interaction flow when invoking server methods.
+Now that we've set everything up, the client application is complete.
+The flow in the graphical interface when invoking methods on the server will function as described.

-Improving Applications for Messenger Support Understanding Messenger
+### Messenger Overview
-Messenger is a Handler sent to a remote process.
-This technique operates on the Binder architecture similar to AIDL but simplifies implementation.
-However, while Messenger is easier to use, it has limitations compared to AIDL:
+**What is Messenger?**

-AIDL supports concurrent operations, while Messenger queues and executes calls sequentially.
+Messenger is a Handler sent to a remote process, utilizing the Binder architecture akin to AIDL.
+Implementing Messenger is generally easier than AIDL since it creates and uses AIDL files in the background, freeing developers from that complexity.

-With AIDL, multiple calls can be received simultaneously from different processes/threads, whereas Messenger guarantees that only one message is processed at a time.
+However, while Messenger offers convenience, it has limitations compared to AIDL.
+For instance, AIDL supports concurrent operations, while Messenger executes calls sequentially, ensuring that messages are processed from only one process or thread at a time.

-Server Application Enhancements
+### How Messenger Works
-Manifest Declaration: Add the action "messengerexample" in the Manifest to be sent from the client to the service.
+As with the previous example, the client binds to the server’s service, receiving a Messenger object in return.
+This setup enables communication between the two applications through Message objects.

-Service Update: Create a Handler object in the service to manage messages from the client.
-Update the RecentClient object to reflect the GUI based on incoming messages.
+### Begin with the Server Application

-Messenger Creation: Create a Messenger using the Handler object.
-This object facilitates communication between the client and server.
-The msg.replyTo object from the client's message can be used to send replies back to the client.
+1. **Declare Intent Filter**: In the Manifest, add the action `messengerexample` that will be sent from the client application to the service.
+This action will specify which IPC method the client is using.

-Constants: Define the constants used as bundle keys in messages.
+2. **Update the Service**: Create a Handler in the service to process messages from the client, updating the RecentClient object to refresh the GUI as necessary.
+Establish the Messenger with the Handler for communication.

-onBind Method: Update the onBind method in the service to return the Messenger object when a client binds with the "messengerexample" action.
+3. **Handle Client Messages**: The `msg.replyTo` object from the client's message can be captured for potential responses.
+This facilitates two-way communication without much complexity.

-Client Application Adjustments
+4. **Update onBind Method**: Modify the `onBind` method in the service to accommodate clients binding with the `messengerexample` action.
+The Messenger object, containing an internal binder, will be returned to the client.

-Bundle Key Constants: Add the same constants used in the server application.
+### Client Application Adjustments

-Fragment UI: Use the same XML layout as before, but with a different button name.
+1. **Add Constants**: Incorporate the constants used for bundle keys in the client application as well.

-Fragment Update
+2. **Update XML**: Use the same XML layout for the fragment as used in the AIDL setup, with the only difference being the button name.

-Messenger Objects: Define two Messenger objects:
+### Update the Fragment

-clientMessenger: For sending messages to the server.
+1. **Define Messenger Objects**: Introduce two Messenger objects in the fragment:
-serverMessenger: For the server to use when replying to messages.
+   - `clientMessenger`: For sending messages to the server.
-Handler Definition: Create a handler to process incoming messages and update the UI accordingly.
+   - `serverMessenger`: For the server to reply back.

-Binding Logic: Bind to the server upon clicking the connect button and unbind upon disconnecting.
-When a connection is established, send a message to the server using message.replyTo = clientMessenger to specify the expected response.
+2. **Define Incoming Message Handler**: Create a Handler to manage incoming messages, updating the UI accordingly.

-Connection Loss Handling: Clear the GUI information when the connection is lost.
+3. **Bind and Unbind**: Bind to the server upon clicking the connect button and unbind upon clicking the disconnect button.
+When successfully bound, send messages to the server.

-Final Fragment Implementation
+4. **Message Handling**: Set `message.replyTo` to `clientMessenger` for expected responses.
+If the service connection is lost, clear the information displayed on the UI.

-The final version of the fragment will seamlessly manage communication between the client and server.
+### Understanding Broadcasts

-Exploring Broadcasts
+**Broadcasts** differ from the other IPC techniques as they can be sent by both the system and applications.
+Applications can register for specific broadcasts using `BroadcastReceiver`.

-Broadcasts are a familiar IPC technique for Android developers.
-Unlike Messenger and AIDL, broadcasts can be sent by the system or applications, allowing receivers to listen for specific broadcasts using BroadcastReceiver.
+Receivers are typically exported, allowing them to handle broadcasts from any other application.
+To add a security layer, permissions and action filters can be specified in the `<receiver>` tag in the Manifest.
+For this example, we will send broadcasts explicitly to particular applications.

-Security and Permissions
+1. **Explicit Receivers**: These are exempt from the restrictions applicable to Manifest-defined receivers for API level 26.
+When defined in the Manifest, receivers are active when the application is loaded and can launch the application even if it is not running upon receiving a broadcast.

-Receivers are typically exported and can receive broadcasts from any application.
-However, you can implement a simple security layer using permissions or action filters in the <receiver> tag in the Manifest.
+### Client Application for Broadcast

-Explicit Intents
+1. **Sending Broadcast**: Since there is no two-way communication, the client will only send a broadcast with its information and display the broadcast time on the screen.
-For this example, we will send a broadcast to specific applications using explicit intents, defining both the package name and class name of the receiver to limit access.
+2. **Define Explicit Intent**: Create an explicit intent with the server's package name and receiver class name to ensure only specific applications can listen to the broadcast.

-Client Application Broadcasting
+### Server Application for Broadcast
-Sending Broadcasts: Upon button press, send a broadcast containing the client’s information and display the broadcast time on the screen.
+1. **Declare Receiver**: Mark the receiver as exported in the Manifest.
-Server Application Updates
+2. **Add Broadcast Filter**: Include the action filter utilized in the broadcast intent.
-Receiver Declaration: Export the receiver in the Manifest.
+3. **Create Receiver Class**: Implement the receiver class and update the client information on the UI based on the received data.

-Broadcast Intent Filter: Add the filter to match the broadcast intent.
-It does not need to be a package name; using a unique string is preferred to avoid conflicts.
+### Conclusion
-Receiver Class Creation: Implement the receiver class to handle incoming broadcasts.
+We have explored various interprocess communication methods in Android by developing client-server applications supporting three different IPC techniques.
+The source code for the complete application is available in this repo.

-UI Update: Update the client information on the UI when receiving broadcast data.
+Special Thanks to @perihanmirkelam for their Insightful explaination.